Writing and Grammar

 BBC Bitesize have many revision videos and games on KS1 and KS2 English and Grammar - https://www.bbc.co.uk/bitesize/subjects/zgkw2hv

-An example of modelled writing by Pie Corbett, who we base our writing structure on - https://www.youtube.com/watch?v=M8-aToC3brc
+An example of modelled writing by Pie Corbett, on whom we base our writing structure - https://www.youtube.com/watch?v=M8-aToC3brc

 Pie Corbett explaining the 3 stages of our writing processes - https://www.youtube.com/watch?v=1_hYI2PwHOY